jusito/ttt_voice_sync/README.md

 ## How to use ingame
 1. Set your name in Teamspeak the same as ingame, you are done.
-2. If the round is over, but still someone is dead, enter the chat `!reset` if the tool is ok, it will set all alive and write in the channel.
+2. If the round is over, but still someone is dead, write in the teamspeak channel chat `!reset` if the tool is ok, it will set all alive and write in the channel.

 # Questions?
 Write me on github.
 Btw I have no clue why this multi stage build is that big, will be next.